Providers v2

 google_service_account_jwtThe gateway signs a Google service account JWT and exchanges it for an access token.

-openshell provider refresh configure accepts only gateway-mintable strategies: oauth2-refresh-token, oauth2-client-credentials, and google-service-account-jwt.
+openshell provider refresh configure accepts only gateway-mintable strategies: oauth2-refresh-token, oauth2-client-credentials, google-service-account-jwt, and aws-sts-assume-role.
 Use openshell provider update for static and external refresh patterns.

 Gateway-managed refresh strategies use these material keys: